The Status of Cannabis Legalization in Delaware

 Frequently Asked Questions

-To qualify for medical cannabis in Delaware, patients must be 18 years old with proof of Delaware residency and a written diagnosis for one or more qualifying conditions as listed by the state.
+To qualify for medical cannabis in Delaware, patients must be 18 years old with proof of Delaware residency and a written diagnosis for one or more of the following qualifying conditions from a Delaware licensed MD, DO, APRN, or PA:

-No. There is absolutely no cultivation allowed.
-Patients can purchase cannabis at a dispensary or a compassionate care center.
+No, patients cannot grow their own medical cannabis.
+Patients can only purchase cannabis at a dispensary or a compassionate care center.

 As of 2022, medical marijuana patients in Delaware are able to purchase all types of medical marijuana products such as dry cannabis flower, pre-rolls, edibles, vapes, extracts in dispensaries.